anabrid/lucigui/README.md

 - It also opens the world for javascript analog programming.
 People could also do this with node.js and friends, but with a real HTTP endpoint it is easier and more convenient.

-The *HTTP endpoint* is a simple adapter which *elevates* the JSONL "raw" TCP/IP protocol ontop of HTTP/1.1.
-The LUCIDAC-embedded webserver does only need to serve a few static files.
+The *HTTP endpoint* is a simple adapter which *elevates* the JSONL "raw" TCP/IP protocol via HTTP/1.1 to the websocket protocol.
+The LUCIDAC-embedded webserver serves a few static files and allows the HTTP protocol upgrade.
+Note that both JSONL and websockets are message oriented protocols which allow true bidirectional communication, so there is little work involved matching these two protocols.

 The following design decision have been made in terms of security:

 - As a guiding principle, the firmware webserver has no HTTPS, which is always dysfunctional in non-public networks.
-As websockets require HTTPS, they cannot be used.
-- **Cross-Origin Resource Sharing** (CORS) is the primary security measure for protecting the LUCIDAC HTTP endpoint against unwanted access.
+-**Cross-Origin Resource Sharing** (CORS) is the primary security measure for protecting the LUCIDAC HTTP endpoint against unwanted access.
 It is one more configuration option for the LUCIDAC networking.
-- The simple user-password access system is also elevated on HTTP and exponential back off for failed logins shall be implemented (this is out of scope for the lucidac-gui client).
+- The simple user-password access system is straightforwardly elevated on the websocket protocol and exponential back off for failed logins shall be implemented (this is out of scope for the lucidac-gui client).

 ## Deployment strategies